-- 1. Inside the vehicle, pull the hood - 2.
+- 1. Inside the vehicle, pull the hood release handle located under the instrument panel. - 2.
 Go to the front of the vehicle and release the auxiliary latch that is located under the front of the hood. - 3.
 Lift the hood until the lift cylinders hold it open.